klicktock/godot-comment-stripper/README.md

 2. Enable the plugin in Project Settings → Plugins
 3. The plugin will automatically activate for all release exports
 4. The plugin outputs all actions to the console for monitoring
+5. The plugin will exclude itself from the export

 ### Supported File Structure